pink-junkjard/hyperfiddle/README.md

 We provide an I/O runtime implementation that aggressively hydrates data through Datomic.
 When the database changes, or the request changes, we rehydrate all queries on the page through datomic.
 So if just a single field blurs, we rehydrate all queries on the page.

 In this gif, the popover is a speculative database branch.
 The first branch is discarded, the second is merged.
-And then we throw it all away without transacting it.
+And then we throw it all away without ever transacting it.
 See [datomic api: d/with](http://docs.datomic.com/clojure/#datomic.api/with)

 ![](http://i.imgur.com/hRXI1p7.gif)